| Uniqueness of

 the element of fear of losing.
 In real life or death

 situations, this is totally understandable and acceptable.
+However, in training sessions

 where sparing partners are trusted brothers-in-the-